brujoand/blog.brujordet.no/content/post/bash/My-simple-bash-prompt.md

 <a href="https://asciinema.org/a/0efgJrqQJY2vH1XguXjX3xV1c" target="_blank"><img src="https://asciinema.org/a/0efgJrqQJY2vH1XguXjX3xV1c.svg" /></a>

-The color scheme, and layout features are pretty alpha, but I like the idea of being able to change the way my prompt is styled and the active segments depending on things like if I'm in an SSH session, inside a Tmux pane or just on my laptop.
-Optimizing is nice.

 ## Bash and clean code
 I've always felt that a Bash prompt should be written in Bash.
 My reasoning has been that Bash is everywhere, so the prompt should not need anything else.
 If it